U.S. Stocks Inch Higher, Led by Internet Retailers

 -- Spain weighs down European stocks

-Shares of internet retailers rose Wednesday, putting major stock indexes on track to extend recent winning streaks.
+Shares of internet retailers rose Wednesday, putting the S&P 500 on track to extend its recent winning streak.

 E-commerce firms like Netflix and Amazon.com have been among the market's best performers this year, helping to power U.S. stocks to fresh all-time highs despite concerns about their valuations and rapid rise.
 The Dow Jones Industrial Average, S&P 500 and Nasdaq Composite each set at least 40 all-time highs this year.